-The Rev. Dana Corsello was sitting next to a male parish leader when a parishioner congratulated him on a spectacular sermon.
+The Rev. Dana Corsello was sitting next to a male parish leader when a parishioner congratulated him on a spectacular worship service.
 "Why are you telling me?" he responded.
-"She's sitting right here, and she's the one who preached it."
+"She's sitting right here, and she's the rector."

 Cathedral Vicar in festive vestment holding a lit candle with worshippers in the background, also holding lit candles, at Christmas

 It’s the kind of latent sexism that still lingers in the church, even 50 years after the first women were ordained in The Episcopal Church.
 One church leader told her “it would be much easier for me if I got married, because I was too pretty.”
-Another priest once told her that her looks would be an “impediment” to her ministry — and made him “uncomfortable.”
+Another priest once told her that her looks would be an “impediment” to her ministry — and made him “uncomfortable,” as if appearance has anything to do with ordination.

 As we gear up for a celebration of a half-century of women’s ordination later this month, we asked Dana (who serves as the Cathedral’s Canon Vicar) to reflect on the importance of the anniversary.
 She was ordained an Episcopal priest in 1999, 25 years after the women before her took that brave first step: